Pro Caelio

 Caelius spoke first in his own defense and asked Marcus Licinius Crassus to defend him during the trial.
-Cicero's speech was the last of the defense speeches.
+Cicero's speech was the last of the defense speeches, dealing with the last two charges.
 The magistrate Gnaeus Domitius presided over the trial.

 Background and trial

-Marcus Caelius Rufus was born in 88 or 87 BC, at Interamnia in Picenum, where his father was categorised as a member of the eques (knight) class, a wealthy middle class placed just below the patrician upper class.
-From 73 to 63 BC, Caelius served a political apprenticeship under Crassus and Cicero.
+Marcus Caelius Rufus was probably born in 82 BC, at Interamnia in Picenum, where his father was a member of the equites (knight) class, a wealthy middle class placed just below the patrician upper class.
+From 66 to 63 BC, Caelius served a political apprenticeship under Crassus and Cicero.
 Throughout that apprenticeship, he became familiar with life in the Roman Forum.
 In 63 BC, Caelius turned his back on Cicero to support Catiline, who was running for consulship.
 It is unclear whether or not Caelius supported Catiline after the latter had lost the election and taken up arms, but he was not among the people prosecuted for their involvement in the conspiracy.

 From 62 to 60, Caelius left Rome to serve with the governor of Africa, Quintus Pompeius Rufus.
 As a young man, that was a very good opportunity for Caelius to see the world and make a little money.
-However, Caelius still wanted to make a name for himself in Rome, and in April 59 BC, he brought prosecution against Gaius Antonius Hybrida, Cicero's colleague in the consulship of 63 BC, for extortion.
+However, Caelius still wanted to make a name for himself in Rome, and in April 59 BC, he brought a prosecution against Gaius Antonius Hybrida, Cicero's colleague in the consulship of 63 BC, for extortion.
 Cicero disapproved of the prosecution and took up Hybrida's defense.
 However, Caelius won the trial and gained recognition among Roman citizens.

-As a result, Caelius was able to move to the Palatine Hill and rented an apartment from Clodius.
-His apartment was located near Clodius's sister, Clodia, who was then 36 and widowed.
+As a result, Caelius was able to move to the Palatine Hill, where he rented an apartment from Publius Clodius Pulcher.
+His apartment was located near Clodius's sister, Clodia, who was then 36 and recently widowed.
 Caelius and Clodia soon became lovers.
 In late 57 or early 56 BC, Caelius broke from the Clodii for some unknown reason.
 Clodius and Clodia were determined to punish Caelius for leaving them.